How to maintain better digestive health

 There are many factors that can cause poor digestion which should be monitored in an effort to keep your digestive system healthy.
 Maintaining a healthy diet and regular exercise will go a long way to supporting digestive well-being.

 Regular bowel movements — This is slightly different for everyone, but they should occur between three times a day and three times a week.
 Stools should not be hard or difficult to pass.

-- Stool appearance – What you regularly see in the toilet can say something about your digestive health.
-A healthy stool will generally look similar to a sausage, it will be smooth or may have a few cracks on the surface, and it will be soft but firm.2 It should be a medium brown color and be be easy to flush and not stick to the side of the toilet bowl.
-It should not contain pieces of undigested food and the odor should not be particularly bad.
+Stool appearance — A healthy stool will generally be semi-solid requiring minimum strain.
+It will be smooth or may have a few cracks on the surface.
+It should be medium brown in colour and easy to flush without sticking to the side of the bowl.
+It shouldn’t contain undigested food pieces or have a particularly bad odour.

 Learn about which Nature's Own product may be appropriate for you.SEE THE PRODUCTS HERE